mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 they are in imminent danger (or receives orders to do so).
 His radio is not able to reach control as it was heavily damaged.

-The guard’s name is Matatrik Aosaari.
+The guard's name is Matatrik Aosaari.
 He has a stunstick, a stunner sidearm, a set of restraints and a radio with earpiece.
 If Mandal has been released, he will insist on putting the restraints on her.